Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.39.md

 - [x] Email Cheng
 - [x] Email Ge
-- [x] Email Rena
+- [x] Email Rana
 - [x] [[2024.09.25 - Dataset Name on Experiment Reference|dendron://torchcell/torchcell.datamodels.schema#20240925---dataset-name-on-experiment-reference]]
 - [x] #ramble I think the issue with putting pydantic model on graph is that it cannot be transferred to gpu. → this is true... this means we need a generic way of converting the experiments
+- [x] pass a `process_graph` function in the initializer.
+It should return with standard types. → returns a `HeteroData` obj.

-- [ ] Write Aggregator to create list of `experiments` or `phenotype`
+- [x] Write Aggregator to create list of `experiments` or `phenotype`

-- [ ] Test out larger `smf` and `essentiality` query
+- [x] Test out larger `smf` and `essentiality` query
-- [ ] pass a `process_graph` function in the initializer.
-It should return with standard types.
-- [ ] Run query on `DmfCostanzo2016` and `DmiCostanzo2016` to see if the data added same...
-Or just check data and make conclusion.
-Could also look in browser.
-First datasets don't need `Costanzo2016`.
+- [x] Run query on `DmfCostanzo2016` and `DmiCostanzo2016` to see if we get dataset.

+## 2024.09.26

-- [ ] Write function to subset dataset.
-We want to do this based off of `label_name`, `label_statistic_name`, `dataset`.
+- [x] This should take in `Neo4jCellDataset` and return `Neo4jCellSubsetDataset`.
+We can use any of the indices to make this subsetting.→ This is what I wrote earlier... "write function to subset dataset.
+We want to do this based off of `label_name`, `label_statistic_name`, `dataset`". → I think it is fine to have a class initialized by a `Neo4jCellDataset` that runs subsetting methods according to available indices. → Still deciding how to handle this.

-- [ ] Write `1e3`, `1e4`, `5e4` ,`1e5`, `5e5` ,`1e6`, and `all`.
-- [ ] Check data distributions for all data.

-- [ ] Write DiffPool Model.
-Match model hyperparameters to DCell.
-Make sure all intermediates includes attention and pool mapping are returned and can be inspected for interpretability.
-- [ ] Write Training Script for DiffPool
-- [ ] How to handle `None` label
-- [ ] Run training on small data.
-Set up with data parallel in mind.
-- [ ] Run test on `Delta`.

-- [ ] Setup for training on `1e4` and choose reasonable number of hyper parameters for sweep.
-Launch sweep.
-Try to avoid data parallel on this and sweep with multiple GPUs.
-Probably don't use batch size as one of params.

-- [ ] Add naming to statistic label, then rebuild db.

-- [ ] `GH` rebuild.
-Get art first.
-- [ ] Random forest regression can be used for multi-label prediction

-- [ ] Email Exxact

-***

-- [ ] Email Illinois Computes
-- [ ] Add in conversion with simple example first.
-Use essential to fitness.`ABC` should take in a raw dataset and return a conversion map.
-- [ ] Add possibility for multiple deduplicators... deduplicators should be broadly broken into two classes those that guarantee functional mapping, `mean`, `max` type deduplication and those that don't have this guarantee.
-- [ ] Change "interaction" to "gene_interaction"
-- [ ] Rebuild local database
-- [ ] Rebuild large database

-- [ ] Create `1e03`, `1e04`, and `1e05` datasets with positive `tmi`. → This will be difficult because it'll be hard to balance mutant types.
-We could just use triple mutants with the plan to down select by enriched double mutants.
+## 2024.09.27

+- [x] Slides